qianqian121/nd013/project_03_behavioral_cloning/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 When I first worked on the project, I used keyboard to control the vehicle and record data.
-But keyboard gives not smooth steering angel.
-I use XBOX controller to collect data which works really well.
-However, to record recovering from the sides of the road is really challenging - take lots of time and wrong playing will damage the whole data set.
+But keyboard does not generate smooth steering angel.
+I used XBOX controller to collect data which worked really well.
+However, to record recovering from the sides of the road is really challenging - take lots of time and wrong driving operations will damage the whole data set.
 I plan to write some code later to record a temporary video clip, if the clip replay is good for recovering, then convert the video to the training data sets.

 My models works okay with center data and recovering data.
 I didn't add the second track data.